clandriot/jira-node-client/README.md

     // error is an object including 2 properties: code and message });
 ```
+Note: Jira REST Apis and JSON format can be found at https://docs.atlassian.com/jira/REST/cloud/.

 #### Running tests
 To run the tests suite, first install devlopment dependencies: